noahlaux/pieces/README.md

 </script>
 ```

-From now on the emitter tracks the position of the HTML element `smokeMachine` and will follow it around your screen!
+From now on the emitter tracks the position of the HTML element `smokeMachine` and will follow it around on your screen!

 ## Emitter